 Today I’m going to help you make the best possible decision when purchasing your next air gun.
 When it comes down to it, air guns are simple mechanical creations.
 They’re becoming increasingly complex and more advanced pieces of technology today, though.
 Whether you’re looking for the best air rifle for hunting or a great gift for a friend, there’s something here for you.
 Let me help guide you through the decision process and recommend a few air guns for you!

 We’ve made a comprehensive analysis of the top performing air rifles on the market in this review.
 And we made every attempt to meet the budget requirements of all buyers and give them the information to decide for themselves what is the best air rifle for the money.

 This may not directly impact the function of the gun but it’s important to be aware of.
 Any hunter knows that a plain wooden rifle for deer hunting is just as dangerous as a tactical looking military weapon.
-However, if you live in the city and whip out what appears to be a tactical weapon, you might get a visit from the local law enforcement.
+However, air rifle guns can have varying degrees of intimidation.
+If you live in the city and whip out what appears to be a tactical weapon, you might get a visit from the local law enforcement.

 While this is a hot-button topic, just be aware that the “cool” looking tactical air rifles may draw unwanted attention.
 If you plan to use the air rifle for plinking around the house, consider something less intimidating.
 If you live somewhere isolated, or plan to use the air rifle for hunting aesthetic choice may be less impactful.

 That is the question.
 If you’re picking up a high caliber, high velocity, or high accuracy air rifle consider a scope.
 If your air rifle is shoddy like mine when I was a kid, a scope won’t help improve the accuracy of a cheap bb-gun.
 So that said, the best air rifle scope is one that helps with accuracy, but isn’t a fancy do-nothing ornament that gets in the way.